levigutt/mouse-chording/readme.md

 To preserve the normal function of the mouse buttons - when pressed individually - the code has to issue click events when a mouse button is released (if no chord was executed).
-This causes things like the context menu from appearing on release rather than on press.
+This causes things like the context menu to appear on release rather than on press.
 Hold and drag with Middle or Right button will not work for the same reason.

 ### Windows issues